codemix/yii2-dockerized/README.md

 ## 1.1 Base Image

-The core idea of this template is that you build a bespoke base image for your application wich exactly meets your project's requirements.
+The core idea of this template is that you build a bespoke docker base image for your application wich exactly meets your project's requirements.
 We therefore use a dedicated configuration in `./build/Dockerfile`.
 This image will never change unless

  * you want to upgrade to a newer Yii version or
- * you want to add a missing PHP extension.
+ * you want to add a missing PHP extension or composer package.

 The actual application image will extend from this base and use the Dockerfile in `./Dockerfile`.

-In the recommended scenario, you would build the base image, upload it to your own container registry and reference it in the app's main `./Dockerfile`.
+In the recommended scenario you would build the base image, upload it to your own container registry and, reference it in the app's main `./Dockerfile`.
 This way all your coworkers will always share the same base image.

 If you don't have a container registry you can still use the template.
-But then each developer in your team will have to build the base image locally.
+But then each developer in your team will have to build the same base image locally.

 ## 1.2 Configuration with Environment Variables

-We follow docker's principle that containers are usually configured via environment variables.
+We follow docker's principle that containers are configured via environment variables.
 This does not include each and every part of the application configuration of course: Most settings will be hardcoded in `./config/web.php`, for example URL rules.
 But the variable runtime parameters like DB credentials or whether to enable debug mode will be configurable via environment variables.

 You should continue to follow this principle when developing your app.
 For more details also see our [yii2-configloader](https://github.com/codemix/yii2-configloader) that we use in this template.

-## 1.3 Cleanup and Initial Commit to Your Repository

-At this point you may want to clean up our template and remove or modify those parts that you don't need.
-Afterwards you are ready for the initial commit to your project repository.

 # 2 Initial Project Setup